-Paula Deen’s Goulash is a classic comfort food that combines savory beef, zesty tomato sauce, and hearty macaroni noodles.
+Paula Deen’s Goulash is a classic comfort food that combines savory ground beef, zesty tomato sauce, and hearty macaroni noodles.

 This one-pot recipe is affordable, easy to make, and can feed a large group of hungry people.
 It’s the perfect dish to feed a big family, or your next dinner party!